 The IRS allows you to claim a tax deduction for many of the expenses you incur to diagnose, monitor and treat diabetes.

 If you, your spouse or a dependent suffers from diabetes, it’s likely that you have more medical expenses than the typical person.
 Fortunately, the IRS allows you to claim a tax deduction for many of the expenses you incur to diagnose, monitor and treat diabetes.
-However, you must be eligible to itemize to claim the deduction, and even then, only a portion of the expense is deductible.
+However, you must itemize your deductions to claim these expenses, and even then, only a portion of these costs are deductible.

 Deductible portion of diabetes expenses

 Your total deduction for medical expenses, including all costs that relate to diabetes, are only deductible to the extent the total exceeds 7.5 percent of your Adjusted Gross Income (AGI) for 2017 and 2018.
 Your AGI is not the same as your taxable income; rather it is your total income less specific types of deductions such as deductible student-loan interest and IRA contributions that are separately listed on the first page of your tax return.